tinygo-org/tinygo-site/content/docs/guides/tips-n-tricks.md

 }
 ```

 One important thing to note is that you cannot use a default value in your code if you want to be able to set that value using `-ldflags`.
-This is due to the internals of how the Go SSA works.
-If you set the varible to a default value, then the value you pass using `ldflags` will be ignored.
+If you set the variable to a default value, then the value you pass using `ldflags` will be ignored.
 The value of the `version` variable in this code excerpt would **not** be changed by for this reason:

 ```go
 // will not be changed by using ldflags var version = "default value"
 ```

+Another important thing to note is that the values passed in could end up cached on the machine used to build the binary, for example in `~/.cache/tinygo/thinlto/`.
+Because this feature is often used to pass in secrets, you will want to clear this cache as needed based on the security needs of your application.